 Our team conducts extensive assessments to determine whether the dog is a suitable candidate for the Shelter to Service program.

-Step 2 – Volunteer Foster Training
+Step 2 – Foundational Training

 Step 3 – Service Tasks and Public Access Training